Mohammed-Khamis99/AWS-Projects/README.md

 1. Create a DynamoDB Table
 •	Navigate to the DynamoDB service and create a new table.
 •	Name your table appropriately (e.g., FunWithMathResults).
 •	Define the table schema with attributes to store relevant data.
+Here's a suggestion:.
-Here's a suggestion: o	UserID (String): A unique identifier for the calculation result.
+- UserID (String): A unique identifier for the calculation result.

 ![image](https://github.com/user-attachments/assets/5b820997-b331-42bf-9a4e-4cd7c9285cd7)

-2. Configure IAM Policy for Lambda Function
+2. Configure IAM Policy for Lambda Function.
-•	Go to your Lambda function and navigate to "Configuration" -> "Permissions."
+•	Go to your Lambda function and navigate to "Configuration" -> "Permissions.".
 •	Click on the existing role name or create a new role if needed.
 •	Under "Add permissions," select "Create an inline policy.".